jpbarto/aws_autocompliance_workshop/README.md

 - Via the console issue a test event and view the changes reflected in the security group
 - From the SSH session confirm that you can query the AWS API but no other websites

+## Part 3: Demonstrate Config rules

-## Implement a Config Rule that ensures all EC2 instances have mandatory security groups attached
+Implement a Config Rule that ensures all EC2 instances have mandatory security groups attached

-Part 3:
+**Note:** Part 3 and 4 contain Lambda functions that seek out EC2 instances which do not have mandatory security groups attached.
+In preparation for these parts create one or more security groups that have a tag of 'mandatory' = 'true'.
+The Lambda functiosn will ensure that all EC2 instances that do not have a tag of 'exempt' = 'true' have the mandatory security groups attached.**

+### Steps:
 - Via the console create an IAM policy that will allow a Lambda function to modify EC2 instances
 - Via the console create a role that can be assumed by Lambda and has the policy attached
 - Via the console create a Lambda function with the role and policy to process a Config event and update EC2 instances
 - Via the console create a Config rule which points at the ARN of the Lambda function, configure it to trigger on security group changes or EC2 instance changes
 - Create an EC2 instance that is non-compliant

-**Note**: Config can take up to 10 minutes to notice the creation of the EC2 instance and apply its configuration rules.
+**Note:** Config can take up to 10 minutes to notice the creation of the EC2 instance and apply its configuration rules.
 If undesired consider using CloudWatch Events for near real-time operation.

-# Resources
----
-Create security groups with three tags to control regional and global access to services:
-- managed = true
-- region = <one of global, eu-west-1, eu-west-2, etc>
-- service = <one of ec2, amazon, cloudfront, etc>
+## Step 4: CloudWatch Rules is faster than Config

+For faster reaction times implement a CloudWatch Rule

+### Steps:
+- Via the console create an IAM policy that will allow a Lambda function to modify EC2 instances
+- Via the console create a role that can be assumed by Lambda and has the policy attached
+- Via the console create a Lambda function with the role and policy to process a CloudWatch event and update EC2 instances
+- Via the console create a CloudWatch Rule that triggers when an EC2 instance changes state to either Pending or Running, configure the rule to execute the Lambda function
+- Via the console create an EC2 instance that is not a part of the mandatory security group, within seconds the newly created EC2 instance should be updated to have the mandatory security groups